ClojureBridge/community-docs/docs/web-applications/basic-compojure.md

             └── test
                 └── handler.clj

 Look at `src/hello_compojure/handler.clj`.
-The file should be the one below.
+The file should be the same as the example below.

 Change the words of line 7 and reload the web page on the browser.
 You'll see the updated words.
 {% gist 8346095 %}

-### The second example - static html
+### The second example - static HTML

-Our web application already has the setup to serve static pages.
+Our web application is already set up to serve static pages.
 Let's add a static page.

-The place to put the static page is `resources/public` and its subdirectories.
+You can put static pages in `resources/public` or its subdirectories.
 Create a file `helloworld.html`.

     resources